tinyzqh/circuit-sat/README.md

 ### GNN design
 The functionals and information propagation mechanism of GNN.
 The implementation details are listed as follows.
 * Inverter and Un-Inverter edges shouldn't share the weights (GRU cells).
 Or should we add an edge vector to embed such information?
 For now, I used one-hot vectors to encode edge information.
 * **Assume the present ordering of vertices is the topological ordering.
-Need to check later.** seems to be not neccesary.
+Need to check later.** seems not necessary.
 * Bi-direction is used, following the convention of *NeuronSAT* and *Learning to Solve SAT*.
 * Should we add MLPs before GRU layer, just like what they do in *NeuronSAT*.